davidrissato/graphql_ruby_using_idl/readme.md

       end
     end
     ```
-    _(Note: there are more optimized ways to achieve similar behavior, out of the scope of this tutorial)_
+    _(Note: we will optimize this code further in the next part of this tutorial)_

 17. Remove the following lines from: